seancasey-portfolio/seancasey-portfolio/README.md

 ### **A Portfolio of Practical Solutions**

-**Hello.
+**Hello!
 If you are a leader in the charity sector looking for practical ways to solve data challenges, you are in the right place.**

 This portfolio contains non-technical case studies that show how to build more efficient and reliable systems for your team.
 Because my professional work with sensitive data is confidential, I have created these public-facing demonstrations to share my hands-on methods for tackling the real-world problems many charities face.